davidraleigh/davidraleigh.github.io/_posts/2017-06-27-Debug-Remote-Docker-Container-PyCharm.md

 Open your browser to http://0.0.0.0:5000/ and again you should see a "Hello World!" message.

 Now that we know the image can create a functioning docker container let's see how this works with PyCharm's remote debugger settings.
+In `PyCharm->Preferences` we'll select the `Project Interpreter` from the lefthand table of contents.
+To the right of the currently defined interpreter is a cog symbol, like a gear, select that cog button: